sesankm/article_summarizer/README.md

 # article_summarizer
+* a tool which finds latest news about companies and summarizes articles
-* scrape news articles with BeautifulSoup
+* scraped news articles from reuters with BeautifulSoup
-* summarize articles with spaCy
+* summarized articles with spaCy
 * <strong>Python Version: </strong>3.8
 * How to run:
   * takes the following command lines arguments